 Depending on your situation, you may need to cover one, two, or three sides of the unit.
 In this case, Lipford is building a two-sided privacy screen to cover the unit from both the vantage point of the deck and the yard.
 Regardless of how many sides you need, Lipford explains that you’ll want to leave a couple of feet between the screen and the AC unit to allow room for maintenance and ensure good airflow.

-To start, Lipford places a 4×4 at each corner of the AC Unit.
-She cuts three boards at four feet long—one foot to go in the ground and three feet above ground to support the screen.
-But, she cautions, be sure to look out for any wires, pipes or termite bait stations as you’re digging the hole for each post.
-And, even though these panels aren’t a big structural load, it’s still a good idea, she says, to anchor the post with some concrete to keep them perfectly plum.
+- Place a 4×4 lumber piece at each corner of the AC Unit.
+Cut three boards at four feet long—one foot to go in the ground and three feet above ground to support the screen.
+Be sure to look out for any wires, pipes or termite bait stations as you’re digging the hole for each post.
+And, even though these panels aren’t a big structural load, it’s still a good idea to anchor the post with some concrete to keep them perfectly plum.

 And, it’s that simple.
 Goodbye ugly AC unit!